juniorsysadmin/juniorsysadmin-dnscache/README.md

 * dnscache environment files
 * dnscache service

-Note: Debian/Ubuntu modifies /etc/resolv.conf to point to 127.0.0.1 which
-could pose a problem with DNS if dnscache is not started after the package is installed.
+Note: Ubuntu modifies /etc/resolv.conf to point to 127.0.0.1 which could pose a problem with DNS if dnscache is not started after the package is installed.

-The Debian / Ubuntu version of dnscache also does not support multiple listen addresses and this module will fail if [listen_ip](#listen_ip) has more than one value.
+The Ubuntu version of dnscache also does not support multiple listen addresses and this module will fail if [listen_ip](#listen_ip) has more than one value.